Content StrategyJanuary 15, 202615 min read

 What Are Topic Clusters and Why Do They Matter for AI Citations?

 Topic clusters are content structures that organize related content around a central hub page.
-A topic cluster consists of:
+A topic cluster consists of: Learn more about hub-spoke content structure and use our Topic Cluster Builder tool.

 • 1 Hub page: Comprehensive guide (2000+ words) covering the main topic broadly